nmwsharp/happly/README.md

 - Automatic type promotion-- eg, if a file contains a `float` field, you can seamlessly read it as a `double`!
 - Tested, documented, and MIT-licensed!

-## The `.ply` format and Happly
+## The `.ply` format and hapPLY

 The `.ply` format is a general-purpose flat file format useful for recording numerical data on unstructured domains, which includes both plaintext and binary representations.
-The format has been kicking around since the 90s: [Paul Bourke's webpage](http://paulbourke.net/dataformats/ply/) serves as both an introduction and the most official specification.
-[Happly](https://github.com/nmwsharp/happly) grew out of my own personal code for `.ply` files-- the format is extremely useful for working with 3D meshes and other geometric data, but no easily accessible C++ implementation was available.
+The format has been kicking around since the 90s: [Paul Bourke's webpage](http://paulbourke.net/dataformats/ply/) serves as both an introduction and the most official specification. [hapPLY](https://github.com/nmwsharp/happly) grew out of my own personal code for `.ply` files-- the format is extremely useful for working with 3D meshes and other geometric data, but no easily accessible C++ implementation was available.

 Although the `.ply` format is commonly used to store 3D mesh and point cloud data, the format itself technically has nothing to do with meshes or point clouds; it simply specifies a collection **elements**, and data (called **properties**) associated with those elements.
-For instance in a mesh, the elements are vertices and faces; vertices then have properties like "position" and "color", while faces have a property which is a list of vertex indices.
-Happly exposes a general API for reading and writing elements and properties, as well as special-purpose helpers for the common conventions surrounding mesh data.
+For instance in a mesh, the elements are vertices and faces; vertices then have properties like "position" and "color", while faces have a property which is a list of vertex indices. hapPLY exposes a general API for reading and writing elements and properties, as well as special-purpose helpers for the common conventions surrounding mesh data.

 ## Examples